-The Marshall Alumni Association is administered by a twenty-four member Board of Directors, eight of whom are elected each year for three-year terms at the Annual Business meeting on Alumni Day near the end of the second semester.
-The Board includes five officers, who serve for one year, and chapter representatives who are chosen by their respective Chapters.
+The Marshall Alumni Association is administered by a thirty member Board of Directors, ten of whom are elected annually by the Active Membership to serve three-year terms.
+The Board membership also includes chapter and area representatives who are chosen by and represent alumni living in their respective regions.
 The activities of the Association are coordinated by the Office of Alumni Affairs.